iygoktas/Part-Manager/README.md

-# parcacii
+# Part Manager

-A new Flutter project.
+A program that can add new students, define a robot part on those students, check for broken/solid and save these data with the help of sqflite.

 ## Getting Started